CICI0019/Clara/README.md

 Our result is to predict the energy consumption of solar power generation to understand how much stored energy is required during predicted peak/non-solar periods.
 We will use plots, and graphs.
 To analyze the results, we will use efficiency calculations or accuracy based on learning and do a comparison.
 To obtain results, we will use statistical tests to see the difference between energy and solar power.

 # In the future (something to investigate)

-...
+-Work on solar compensation
+-Test with different datasets (global)
+-Add with different environment along the solar and energy ...